 4.7.
 Intracellular amastigote assay

 To evaluate effect of drug or compounds alone on intracellular amastigotes of L. martiniquensis, Leishmania-infected murine macrophages were prepared as follows.
 PEMs were collected from BALB/c mice as described above, then suspended in RPMI-1640 medium supplemented with 10% FBS, 25 μg/ml gentamicin sulfate and plated in 8-well chamber slides (Nunc, Roskilde, Denmark) (5×104 viable cells/well; 200 µl/well).
 Cultures were incubated for 24 h at 37 °C, 5% CO2 to allow cell adherence.
 Adherent cells were infected with stationary phase promastigotes of L. martiniquensis in RPMI-1640 medium supplemented with 2% FBS, 25 μg/ml gentamicin sulfate at a parasite/macrophage ratio of 10:1 to achieve an optimal level of infection (approximate 90% infection) before starting drug sensitivity assay.
 Infected cells were washed to remove non-internalized promastigotes and the medium replaced with RPMI-1640 medium supplemented with 2% FBS, 25 μg/ml gentamicin sulfate containing different concentrations of AmB (0.002-0.63 μg/ml), allicin (0.04-10 μg/ml), and andrographolide (0.04-10 μg/ml) and incubated for 48 h at 37 °C, 5% CO2.
 After the treatment, infected macrophages were fixed with absolute methanol and stained with 5% Giemsa’s stain solution.
 Intracellular amastigotes and infected macrophages were counted microscopically (from at least 300 macrophages).
 The infection index was calculated by multiplying the percentage of infected macrophages by the average number of intracellular amastigotes per infected cells [43].
 The IC50 value was determined from a sigmoidal dose response curve using Graphpad prism 6 software.
-Results are expressed as mean ± SD of at least three independent experiments, each performed in triplicate.
+Results are expressed as mean 95% confidence interval of at least three independent experiments, each performed in triplicate.
 The SI of the drug or compounds was calculated from the ratio of the CC50 for macrophages and the IC50 for parasites.

 4.8.
 Drug combination assay on intracellular amastigotes